 In the space of an hour, you'll quite possibly watch African drumming, flamenco dancing, bhangra, and an emergency services demonstration, while chowing on hot samosas and sipping a chai tea.
 And where else would you catch Rabbie Burns in Urdu?

-The Mela includes music on two stages, a kidzone, a dance fest, a market, and "global food village".
+Programme details are still to be confirmed, but the Mela typically includes music on two stages, a kidzone, a dance fest, a market, and "global food village".
 There is also a Mela fashion show.

 The Mela returned to Leith Links in 2012, moving also to the end of the Edinburgh Festivals schedule over the first weekend in September.

-Entry fee is £4 for adults; under twelves get in free.
+Entry fee is £4 (TBC) for adults; under twelves get in free.